Bobbo117/Cellular-IoT-Monitor/README.md

 -    https://ifttt.com/ for notifying to up to 20 email accounts plus Google sheets

--    https://dweet.io/ which simply saves the messages in scratchpad format
+-    https://dweet.io/ which simply saves the messages in scratchpad format as a backup in case of IFTTT failure

 ### Supported Services via Wifi